chasenut/TF2-Sentry/README.md

 <br>
 <br>

-I started this project about in February, 2025, after Valve announced open-sourcing Team Fortress 2.<br>
+I started this project in February, 2025, after Valve announced open-sourcing Team Fortress 2.<br>
-TF2 was (and will be) my favourite shooter, I grew up with it, and I love it. <br>
-It always had place in my heart.
-So here I am, to commit something to the community, I made this project which includes self-made 3D CADs and some electronics. <br>
+This is the piece of software I grew up with, so to commit something to the community, I made this project which includes self-made 3D CADs and some electronics. <br>
-This took hundreds of hours to make, and spanned over 4 whole months to make.
+This took hundreds of hours to make, and spanned over several months to design and make.

 <br>